How to Configure APM Sampling¶

 Sampling Configuration¶

-Before starting to collect application performance data, you need to configure DDtrace according to different languages.
+Before starting to collect APM data, you need to configure DDtrace according to the specific programming language.

-When creating them, reference DDtrace and set the service name, service name mapping relationship, and configure the project name, environment name, version number information through environment variables.
-Additionally, configure the DataKit trace API service address (the specific address depends on the DataKit address with port number 9529).
+During creation, you need to import DDtrace, set the service name, configure service name mapping, set the project name, environment, and version via environment variables, and configure the DataKit trace API service address (the specific address depends on the DataKit address, and the port is 9529).

 1. SERVICE_A¶